MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 The list of acceptable drivers for docker network creation are 'transparent', 'nat', and 'l2bridge'.
 As was stated previously, the L2 tunnel driver, should only be used in Microsoft Azure public cloud deployment scenarios.
 ***Note: Docker network drivers are all lower-case***

 The Docker daemon refers to different networking modes by the name of the driver used to create the network.
 For instance, the NAT networking mode has a corresponding Docker network driver named nat.
 By default, the Docker engine on Windows will look for a network with a nat driver.
-If a nat network does not exist, the Docker engine will create one.
+If a NAT network does not exist, the Docker engine will create one.
 All containers created will be attached to the nat network by default.

 This behavior (using a NAT network driver by default) can be overriden by specifying a specific "bridge" named "none" using the -b none option when starting the Docker daemon engine.
-The configuration file can be found at `c:\programdata\docker\runDockerDaemon.cmd` and requires that the docker service be restarted.

 To stop the service run the following PowerShell command.